 Poverty levels were the first thing we considered when compiling our list, and each city that made the final cut has a poverty level above the national average.
 In several of these cities, more than a third of the residents live below the poverty line, and the top 15 cities have a 28% average poverty rate — twice the national average.

 Low and stagnant wages are a big source of concern for all of the cities on our list, with higher-than-average unemployment rates in most of the cities and all but one reporting a median income well below the national average.
 Workers in some of the 15 cities earn less than half the U.S. annual median of $57,617, and most of the 15 are at least $10,000 below the national annual median.

 The only exception to below-average wages on our list?
 New York City, which has a median annual income about $130 higher than the national level — and where the cost of living is more than 100% higher than the national average — meaning that money has to go twice as far as in other cities.

 In fact, many of the 15 cities have a high cost of living that, when considered along with substandard income levels and unemployment, is cause for concern.
 It also explains why more than half of the cities have seen a negative population change over the last few years.

 Educational gaps may be at the heart of the problem for many of these cities, as each has a lower-than-average percentage of residents with high school degrees, as well as low percentages of people with bachelor’s degrees or higher.
 This can be a challenge in the modern economy where major companies prefer in-places pools of educated talent.

 The Full Results

-To determine the cities on our list, we looked at a huge range of factors that contribute to a city’s financial state, including poverty, income, and unemployment levels, local debt burdens, and even municipal bond credit scores.
+To determine the cities on our list, we looked at a broad range of factors that contribute to a city’s financial state, including poverty, income, and unemployment levels, local debt burdens, the cost of housing and energy, and even municipal bond credit scores.
 We limited our list to cities with populations of 150,000 or more to ensure consistent data.